azzamsa/dotfiles/_docs/install.md

 Orbit trackball: press the DPI button 3s to enter the pair mode.
 VXE: press the all tree buttons 3s to enter the pair mode.
+Soundcore V20i: it activates pair mode automatically everytime it went out of it case.

 ## Setup Power Management